Andrea – Curator

 Andrea first came to In-Sync as a volunteer in 2009.
-We knew in the first 4 months that Andrea was going to be a great asset to In-Sync.
+We knew in the first four months that Andrea was going to be a great asset to In-Sync.
 Andrea used to volunteer with the Kids wheelchair Basketball as a coaching assistant.
-She has always loved working with her own cats and wanted someday to work and learn all she could about big cats.
+She has always loved working with her own cats and wanted someday to work with and learn all she could about big cats.
 Andrea learned very quickly and showed that she could be very dependable.
 In 2012 we were able to hire Andrea as a keeper and we are very fortunate to have her on our staff.
 Andrea loves to read and feels it’s one of the best ways of learning about the cats she now cares for.
-She also likes to make jewelry and can play 3 instruments.
-Andrea wanted to someday work with the big cats in Africa; we hope now, she is here to stay!
+She also likes to make jewelry and can play three instruments.
+Andrea wants to someday work with the big cats in Africa; we hope now, she is here to stay!

 Jennifer Hatch – Keeper

 Jennifer has always been drawn to animals, especially cats, reptiles, and raptors.
 Jennifer started volunteering in January 2016, and knew that she wanted to work with big cats in the future.
 Jennifer attends Tarrant County Collage and is working towards a degree in zoology.
 She was hired as a staff member in October 2016, and is very thankful for her opportunity to work with these majestic animals.
 She really likes learning everything she can to help out the cats.
 Jennifer enjoys being with nature, going on hikes, and camping.
 She loves to see wild things in their natural state.
 She wants to learn more about big cat species in the wild and hopes to see less harm to them all, one day.